Convex-Dev/design/cad/004_accounts/README.md

 If another account is defined as a controller, it MUST be able to control the account in its entirely, including use of `eval-as`.

-## Environment
+### Environment

 The environment field MUST be a map of Symbols to defined values in the account.

 The environment field must be `{}` when initially created.

-## Metadata
+### Metadata

 The metadata field MUST be a map of Symbols to defined metadata in the account.

 The metadata field must be `{}` when initially created.

 CVM operations MAY set values in the environment without setting equivalent values in the metadata.
-This is primarily for efficiency purposes, as most enviornment values do not require metadata.
+This is primarily for efficiency purposes, as most environment values do not require metadata.